Joint Polar Satellite System Common Ground System

-The Joint Polar Satellite System (JPSS) is the latest generation of U.S. polar-orbiting satellites designed to monitor global environmental conditions and collect and disseminate data related to weather, atmosphere, oceans, land and near-space environment.
+The Joint Polar Satellite System (JPSS) Common Ground System supports the latest generation of U.S., European and Japanese polar-orbiting satellites designed to monitor global environmental conditions and collect and disseminate data related to weather, atmosphere and oceans.

 The JPSS Common Ground System (JPSS CGS)

 The JPSS Common Ground System (CGS) is a flexible, cost-effective global system designed to support current and future weather and environmental sensing satellite missions.
-Since being deployed for NOAA's Suomi National Polar-orbiting Partnership (S-NPP) in 2011 and JPSS-1, now NOAA-20, in 2017.
+Since being deployed for the joint NOAA/NASA Suomi National Polar-orbiting Partnership (NPP) in 2011 and JPSS-1, now NOAA-20, in 2017.
 The JPSS CGS has provided unprecedented global observation capabilities for multiple missions.

 JPSS CGS, built as a flexible, cost-effective global common ground system, currently supports several domestic and international weather and environmental sensing satellite missions, including: